cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-part-3.md

 `dbdm -c Metagenomes SUMMARIZE -t tobg-cpc-51 -q annotated`

-View a summary of all genomes that at least a partial glycolysis pathway.
+View a summary of all genomes that at least a partial glycolysis or chemotaxis pathway.

-`dbdm -c Metagenomes SUMMARIZE -t functions -q "glycolysis > 0"`
+`dbdm -c Metagenomes SUMMARIZE -t functions -q "glycolysis > 0 OR chemotaxis > 0"`

 View a summary of gene calls for TOBG-CPC-51 that have both KO and MEROPS-Pfam annotations.